 All islands of St Petersburg are diverse, unique and come with a fascinating history ready to be discovered.
+Find out which ones you should see with our list below!

 The city of St Petersburg has got so many different names over the years.
 For example one more name the city is known for is the city on 101 islands.
 So yes, as you read, Saint Petersburg was literally built on islands.
 The city itself is actually situated in the delta of the river, which forms 42 islands and makes over 300 bridges cross all the rivers and canals.
 Some of these are drawbridges that from spring to autumn are open during the night to let the ships pass.